onewelcome/ios-example-app/README.md

 ### Downloading Onegini iOS SDK
 1. Got to https://repo.onegini.com
-2. Login using: your credentials (provided by you by Onegini support).
+2. Login using: your credentials (provided to you by Onegini support).
 3. CLick the 'Artifacts' tab on the left size
 4. Navigate to the `OneginiSDK` folder
 5. Download OneginiSDK.zip